 1. Peruse the list of volunteer opportunities below to see how you'd like to be involved.
 We may have other volunteer opportunities not listed.

 2. Fill out our online Volunteer Form.
 Once complete, our volunteer staff will be in touch and help you get started!

 **Bird Surveys: If you're an avid birder who likes to visit birding hot spots throughout the year, then we'd love to have your help!
 Land Trust volunteers conduct bird surveys year round to help us monitor local populations and assess the effects of our restoration efforts.
 Learn more.

 **Office help: We always need folks who can donate a few hours to office projects such as mailings, data entry and more.

 **Photographers: Do you have eye-catching, thought-provoking, heart-warming, or even awe-inspiring photos of Central Oregon?
 We are looking for outstanding photos of this region that the Land Trust could use in our efforts to help protect more land.
 Or, if you are itching to get out there with a mission to take more photos, we'd love to put you to work photographing our protected lands.

-Volunteer Naturalists: Enjoy time outdoors leading educational hikes at Land Trust Preserves.
+**Volunteer Naturalists: Enjoy time outdoors leading or assisting with educational hikes at Land Trust Preserves.
 Meet fellow Land Trust supporters and share your natural or historical knowledge of this region.

-Weed Warriors: a regular group of local folks who remove invasive weeds at Land Trust Preserves.
+**Weed Warriors: a regular group of local folks who remove invasive weeds at Land Trust Preserves.
 These folks meet the first Saturday of every month (locations TBD) and first and third Tuesdays.
 You can join them for some or all the gatherings.
 Regardless, it is a great way to get to know folks while giving something back.
-Contact Larry Weinberg for more information: firstname.lastname@example.org.
+Contact Pat and Ginny for more information.